-Within the UK there are certain audit and reporting regulations to adhere to if you run a business in line with EU law.
-The government feels that these audit regulations produces confidence in the market through clearly demonstrating the corporate framework.
+Within the UK there are certain audit and reporting regulations to adhere to if you run a business in line with UK law.
+The government feels that these audit regulations provide confidence in the market by clearly demonstrating the corporate framework.

-- Balance sheet total – your business must have assets worth less than £3.26 million in order to fall into audit exemption.
+- Balance sheet total – your business must have assets worth less than £5.1 million

-You can see that your audit exemption may change year on year so it is vital that you keep watch on these three indicators to ensure that you remain exempt from your audit requirements.
+As the requirements may change year to year, it’s vital to keep an eye on these indicators to ensure that you remain exempt from your audit requirements.

-Where you are exempt, there is a statement that can be found on www.gov.uk to include with your balance sheet.
-Whilst you are exempt from producing a mandatory audit, your shareholders who own at least 10 per cent of shares ask for an audit.
-In order to make this request they have to put it in writing and send it to the company’s registered office and they must do this so the request arrives at least 4 weeks before the end of the financial year.
+Even if a company is exempt, an audit can still be forced if shareholders representing 10% or more of the company’s shares request for one to be performed.
+In order to make this request, they have to put it in writing and send it to the company’s registered office, and they must do this so the request arrives at least 4 weeks before the end of the financial year.

 Certain companies are also not entitled to an audit exemption.
 These include public companies, insurance companies, banking companies, e-money issuers, MiFID investment firms and UCITS management companies.
 Note that these apply throughout the whole year, so for example if you started the financial year as a public company and finished it as a private one, you will still be ineligible for the exemption in that year.